Moon Magic Guide · Blue Moon Meaning

 Why is it called a Blue Moon if it isn't blue?

 The name likely comes from the Old English word belewe, meaning "betray" — the moon betrayed the usual once-a-month pattern by showing up twice.
-The color association came later and is mostly a linguistic coincidence.
+The colour association came later and is mostly a linguistic coincidence.
 Rare atmospheric events (major volcanic eruptions, massive wildfires) can occasionally give the moon a genuinely blue tint, but that's unrelated to the naming.

 How often does a Blue Moon happen?